huutri148/fucking-algorithm/algorithm/tail_recursion.md

     return 0;
 }
 ```
-Some laguages recognize this and implement "proper tail calls" or "tail call elimination"
+Some laguages recognize this and implement `proper tail calls` or `tail call elimination`
 if they see a recursice call in tail position, they actually compile it into a
 jump that reuses the current stack frame instead of calling the function normally.
 This improve the memory useage of the funcion *asymptotically* and prevents it